CIVA-Lab/Motion-SE-MiT-Net/README.md

 2. Run ```run_train_UNet.sh``` for UNet and other .sh files for other networks.

-This script will train UNet models according to the data you provided and save trained model inside ```models``` folder.
+This script will train UNet models according to the data you provided and save trained model inside ```src/models``` folder.

 **To train MUNet, MUSENet, MUMiTNet**